-Kim Kardashian In Heels Balancing Kids On Hips And Khloe Shows Off ‘Juicy’ Butt At Airport As Family Head Home After Vacation In Costa Rica
+Kim Kardashian In Heels Balancing Kids On Hips And Khloe Shows Off ‘Juicy’ Butt At Airport After Vacation In Costa Rica

 Kylie Jenner played mom to her boyfriend Tyga and Blac Chyna’s son King Cairo as she carried him on her hip to the airport dressed down in black sweatpants and a white crop top t-shirt.
 Tyga followed closely behind in a similar getup, wearing black sweatpants and a white t-shirt.

 The Kardashians seemed to have had a luxurious vacation in Costa Rica, staying in a glamorous private villa.
 The Kardashians and Jenners enjoyed two private swimming pools, a spa, and cinema room.
-It was reported that the family took part in lots of activities like zip-lining, wine tasting, helicopter rides, and snorkeling, according to Aol.
+It was reported that the family took part in lots of activities like zip-lining, wine tasting, helicopter rides, and snorkeling, according to AOL.

 #kim #kimkardashian #kimkardashianwest #kimksnapchat #kimksnapchats #kimkardashiansnapchat #kkw #london #paris #milan #newyork #la #miami #atlanta #kimye #kuwtk #kardashians #lifestyle #costarica #vacation #cutenessoverload #cuteness #mommylife #penelopedisick #reigndisick #kourtneykardashian